nsteez/webdev/Friends/README.md

-## This Project made using React components.
-Its an app geared to keep track of your friends.
+## This Project is made using React components.
+Its an app that keeps track of your friends.
-## it has a search feature where you can search for the name and if found will show you their contact information
+## It has a search feature where you can search for the name and if found will show you their contact information.
+The friends contact information is stored on an outside json server.
 ## Available Scripts

 In the project directory, you can run: